 If you’re feeling more adventurous, then Cruise Loch Ness offers high speed rib boat rides that look like a ton of fun!
 Plus you can see Urquhart Castle, which is absolutely stunning among the lush green mountains.

 In addition to learning about the Loch Ness monster, you can take several hikes in the immediate Fort Augustus area.
 There are hikes to suit all fitness levels and time restraints.
 Walk Highlands is a great resource to help you.

+Scotland for a week is a great trip and now it’s slowly coming to an end.
 Leave Fort Augustus early in the morning to enjoy your remaining time in Edinburgh.
 If you have time, swing by the Stirling Moment, which is dedicated to William Wallace of Braveheart fame.

 Now, as for your second day in Edinburgh, I would explore all fun and colorful neighborhoods and purposely get lost in the city.
 One of my favorite areas of the city is Dean Village.
 I honestly think this is the most picturesque part of Edinburgh.
 Take a lovely walk along the Leith River and enjoy the rare quiet in the middle of a bustling city.

 If you’re want a “more active” day, then hike to Calton Hill and Arthur’s Seat.
 Calton Hill offers an outstanding view of the city, and is well known for its Athenian acropolis jutting into the (hopefully blue!) sky.

 Arthur’s Seat, on the other hand, is a more intensive hike and requires a few hours.
 Bring a small bagged lunch with you.

 Tonight completes your “Scotland in a Week” tour.
 Which means it is time to book another airline ticket, bwhaha.